Upstate South Carolina · Pest control for homes with kids and pets

 A typical termite control visit covers foundation, sill plates, crawl-space framing and treats the harborage directly rather than blanket-spraying surfaces.

 Termite control in the Upstate is mainly a subterranean termite problem.
 The Eastern subterranean termite is the dominant pest in our area.
-This connects closely with Paladin services overview when you are comparing next steps.
+This connects closely with WDI inspection letters when you are comparing next steps.

 At Paladin we use the Trelona® ATBS baiting system, which uses targeted bait stations around the structure to eliminate active colonies and prevent new ones.